-SpeedyFixer is advertised as a software which boosts computer speed, fixes various errors, crashes and application freezes.
-However, it is classified as a potentially unwanted application (PUA) due to its distribution methods.
-It is promoted by including it in setups of other software.
-Quite often users download and install applications of this type unknowingly, unintentionally.
+SpeedyFixer is advertised as software that boosts computer speed and fixes various errors, crashes and application freezes.
+In fact, it is classified as a potentially unwanted application (PUA) due to its associated distribution methods (SpeedyFixer is promoted by including it into the set-ups of other software).

 |Name||SpeedyFixer potentially unwanted application|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application).|

 |Supposed Functionality||System optimization.|